timboudreau/shutesburybroadband/broadbandFaq.md

 This document exists to answer questions about broadband in Shutesbury.
 If something is missing, wrong or could be phrased better [file a bug](https://github.com/timboudreau/shutesburybroadband/issues) or follow the [instructions for making changes](https://github.com/timboudreau/shutesburybroadband).

-Telephone and cable companies have teased Shutesbury with the promise of broadband (high speed internet) access for nearly 20 years, but nobody has delivered - a few streets in town have wired internet via DSL, a slow, obsolete technology built on deteriorating electronics.
+Telephone and cable companies have teased Shutesbury with the promise of broadband (high speed internet) access for nearly 20 years, but nobody has delivered - some streets in town have wired internet via DSL, a slow, obsolete technology built on deteriorating electronics.
 We believe it is time to - intelligently - build for Shutesbury what the private market did not - and has no plans to - build.

 As a result of Massachusetts Broadband Initiative's recent "middle mile" project, there is now a fiber optic connection at the town hall which has sufficient bandwidth capacity to supply the entire town with internet at speeds far faster than *anything* currently available.
 Fiber optic equipment is upgradeable, so we are talking about a future-proof network.
 At a fundamental level, it is based on the physics of light passing through a piece of glass, split into different frequencies carrying different people's data.
 Future advances come from splitting light more finely; the physics of light passing through glass do not change.
 So an investment in a fiber optic network is an investment that will not be obsolete in 10, 20 or even 30 years.